A painting of the nations first Thanksgiving celebration in St. Augustine, Florida.

 • Potter's Wax Museum is evidently the first wax museum in the U.S.

 • Aviles Street is the oldest street in North America.
 This claim is contested by not one, but two cities.
-First, Leyden Street in Plymouth, Massachusetts was laid out by the Pilgrims in 1620 and called, appropriately, First Street.
+First, Leyden Street in Plymouth, Massachusetts was laid out by the pilgrims in 1620 and called, appropriately, First Street.
 Second, Philadelphia claims that Elfreth's Alley is the longest continuously inhabited residential street in America, with at least one home completed by 1703.
 Aviles Street in St. Augustine was part of the original layout of our city and we have documentation that the Catholic Church was along this street from 1572 until 1702.
 Unless we want to quibble on residential vs. business districts (and Philadelphia clearly does), Aviles Street is the oldest street in the U.S.

 • Finally, here's the biggest and most controversial claim: There are scholars who claim that St. Augustine is the home of the first Thanksgiving for Europeans in America.
 (More on this later, because it's just so delicious!)